best of america small works 2023

 Selected paintings will be showcased on www.NOAPS.org, in the NOAPS Blog, and in NOAPS Social Media.

 By entering, entrants are consenting to having a reproduction of their work used for promotion of the NOAPS Exhibits.
-You are confirming the work entered is your own and copyrighted images incorporated in your work have not been used.
+You are confirming the work entered is your own and images from other sources incorporated in your work have not been used.

 All entries must be for sale.
 Paintings of all price ranges are accepted.
 Entrants price their work and should closely represent the established market value of the artist’s work.
 The price entered on the Juried Artist Services application form will be the price for the duration of the exhibit.